ehotinger/blog/content/blog/2023-papers-and-books.md

 draft: false
 author: "Eric Hotinger"

-description: "A collection of some of the latest articles, blogs, books, and papers that I've read."
+description: "A collection of the papers, books, blogs, and other interesting tidbits I've read in 2023."

 tags:
 - books